Sisters Who Make Waves: Episode 11 ()

-Due to the revival group's outstanding individual battle win and a second-place finish in the group performance, there are entitled to two revival spots.
-A Duo and Meng Jia successfully revived based on audience votes, while the Michelle Bai and Huang Shengyi faced elimination.
+Due to the revival group's second–place finish in the group performance, there are entitled to two revival spots.
+A Duo and Meng Jia successfully revived based on audience votes, while Michelle Bai and Huang Shengyi faced elimination.
 A Duo and Meng Jia automatically joined Ning Jing's group.
-The final group configurations for final round of performance are as follows:
+Due to Group Ning Jing's performance.
+They have to revote for the leader.
+In those who passed round 5, Fei gets the most likes in audience's votes in last performance, but Fei and her teammates all voted Ning Jing.
+So the final group configurations for final round of performance are as follows: